- Undergraduate

 One of the region's foremost professional theater companies, Northern Stage enjoys an close and collaborative working relationship with the Dartmouth Department of Theater.

-We are delighted to announce that an Experiential Learning "E-Term" program opportunity will be offered once again in the Winter of 2023.
-At least two applicants may be selected for the spring program.
+We are delighted to announce that an Experiential Learning "E-Term" program opportunity will be offered once again in the Fall/Winter of 2025.

 The collaborative relationship between Dartmouth College and Northern Stage, a professional regional theater in White River Junction, Vermont provides Dartmouth theater students with extraordinary access to a nationally renowned theater company.
 Located just minutes from the Dartmouth campus, Northern Stage's Artistic Director Carol Dunne is a Senior Lecturer with the Theater Department.
 The close relationship between Northern Stage and Dartmouth College affords students the opportunity to work and learn in a professional theater environment, providing them with invaluable real-world artistic and non-profit administrative experiences that will help determine their professional creative paths into the future.